 The Deciding Factors

-Dan Anderson, director of buildings and grounds at BSSD, had experience working with Kirk Grego, who has been in the artificial grass business for years and is also husband to the owner of SYNLawn Kansas City.
+Dan Anderson, director of buildings and grounds at BSSD, had experience working with Kirk Grego, who has been in the artificial grass business for years.
 It was Kirk who introduced them to the artificial grass solution.
 Cowling and Anderson began to research about the differences between the polypropylene and nylon synthetic turfs in order to determine which would offer the safest playground solution while reducing maintenance.

 BSSD’s research team inspected the artificial turf installed at one of the BVSD playgrounds.
 They were able to observe the kids on the playground areas and talk to some of the parents.
 They witnessed some pretty extreme activity, including a pick-up football game, where the kids were tackling and hitting the ground.
 “The kids were bouncing right back up,” exclaimed Anderson.
 “We felt very comfortable with the turf setup with the padding underneath and the additional fall height protection,” added Anderson, who has been with the school district for 16 years.